 - Salt and pepper to taste Add to list

 - Roasted Autumnal Vegetables (see below for recipe) Add to list

-- Freshly grated Pecorino Romano (or your favorite Italian grating cheese) Add to list
+- Freshly grated Pecorino Romano Add to list

 Roasted Autumnal Vegetables

-Melt the butter over medium heat in a wide sauté pan and add the hazelnuts.
-Cook, stirring, until the butter takes on a light golden color and smells like popcorn, about 2 minutes.
-Reduce the heat to low, add the sage and stir for a few seconds; then stir in the lemon juice and season with the salt and pepper.
+Melt butter over medium heat in a wide sauté pan and add hazelnuts.
+Cook, stirring, until butter takes on a light golden color and smells like popcorn, about 2 minutes.
+Reduce heat to low, add sage and stir for a few seconds; then stir in lemon juice and season with salt and pepper.

-Add the ravioli, one at a time, to the pan and gently spoon the sauce over and around to heat through.
+Add cooked ravioli, one at a time, to the pan and gently spoon the sauce over and around to heat through.

 Serve immediately, garnished with the roasted vegetables and freshly grated Romano cheese.

 In separate bowls, (to keep the beets from bleeding into the other vegetables) toss each vegetable in a little olive oil and salt and pepper.
 Spread in a single layer on a baking sheet and cook until yams are tender and Brussels sprouts are crispy on the edges, about 15 minutes.

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show which aired on October 12, 2007

 ABOUT OUR CHEF: Lynne Vea